Orphidios/advent-of-code/README.md

 ## Project Structure

-- `src/challenges/day#/index.ts`: Contains the TypeScript source code for each day.
+- `src/challenges/day#.challenge.ts`: Contains the TypeScript source code for each day.
-- `scripts/`: Contains useful scripts to run and watch the challenges.
+- `scripts/`: Contains useful scripts to run, watch and generate the challenges.
 - `inputs`: Contains the input data for each day's challenge.

 ## Usage